i-shubham-tech/Interview-preperation/Node-JS.md

 Middleware in Express.js are functions that run between the client’s request and the server’s response.
 They can **modify**, **log**, **validate**, or **handle** requests then pass control to the next function using next()..

+> middleware are uses in express using .use() function

 #### 🔍 Types of Middleware